keenhenry/keenhenry.github.io/_posts/2026-02-14-elm-architecture-in-nicegui.md

 I want to create this app because I cooked a lot, and I need to refer to my personal recipes from time to time (as I couldn't remember all the details, and I have a lot of recipes (`> 100`)).
-I need some way to manage the information and let me search/reference recipes easily and quickly while cooking.
+I need some way to manage the information and search/reference recipes easily and quickly while cooking.

 In the meantime, I was curious about a Python UI library, [`NiceGUI`][nicegui], it seems to be a very convenient component-based Web UI development framework which lets your do Web UI development completely in Python (no JS, CSS and HTML)!

 So I decided to try `recipy` with `NiceGUI` and in **TEA**.
-Here is what I found:
+Here is what I did:

 [elm]: https://guide.elm-lang.org